petershin/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/staging/managing-data-and-content-types-in-staging.md

 \* *Only published when the Page is published*

 !!! important
-    After configuration, users can't change whether or not an application data or content type is staged.
+    After configuration, users can't change if an application data or content type is staged.
 This is because staging and unstaging this data and content could cause inconsistencies between Staging and Live environments.
 To change these settings, you must turn staging off and re-enable it with your new configuration.

 ## Publishing Data and Content Types